bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

 |tag-ops-deprecated|

-AJP is used to integrate the Axon Ivy Engine with Microsoft IIS  or Apache http as :ref:`reverse proxy <reverse-proxy>`.
+AJP is used to integrate the |ivy-engine| with Microsoft IIS  or Apache http as :ref:`reverse proxy <reverse-proxy>`.
 We still support AJP but you should migrate to a more modern URL rewrite approach based on HTTP/HTTPS.